 While moving from on-premise to cloud ERP, it is important to understand the shared responsibility model for security.
 Cloud ERP security is not just the responsibility of the providers but also the customers.
-Cloud ERP systems come with good security standards, but organizations still need to implement the additional controls around security and visibility just like they would if they were running those applications on-premises.
-Most on-premise ERP applications are heavily customized so companies might introduce many security risks while extending the application’s functionality, which needs to be properly monitored and controlled.
-These controls include ERP vulnerability assessments, ERP monitoring, interface data security, and secure configuration.
+Cloud ERP systems come with good security standards, but organizations still need to implement the additional controls just like they would if they were running those applications on-premises.
+Most on-premise applications are heavily customized so companies might introduce many risks while extending the application’s functionality, which needs to be properly monitored and controlled.
+These controls include vulnerability assessments, monitoring, interface data security, and secure configuration.

 Cloud ERP Security Benefits

-With cloud ERP, the costs of managing security are much lower because the cloud provider handles security responsibilities.
-The cloud provider will have systems in place for detecting and addressing security threats so that any potential threats are immediately handled according to predefined procedures.
-The advantage for customers is that their security responsibilities are reduced with the security costs built into the cloud ERP subscription fees.
-This frees up the customer’s IT staff to focus on the other areas of vulnerability such as application-level security and user access.
+With cloud ERP, the costs of managing security are much lower because the provider handles those responsibilities.
+The cloud provider will have systems in place for detecting and addressing threats so that any potential threats are immediately handled according to predefined procedures.
+The advantage for customers is that their security responsibilities are reduced as the costs are included in the cloud ERP subscription fees.
+This frees up the customer’s IT staff to focus on the other areas of vulnerability at application and user access level.

 Automatic Software Updates

 The SaaS model is a popular approach for ERP deployment.
 One of the main reasons why companies are choosing cloud ERP systems is to avoid having to keep asking management for permission to implement upgrades.
-Any delays in updating your ERP can leave it vulnerable to hackers and other cloud ERP risks.
-Automatic upgrades are included in the cloud subscription costs, ensuring up-to-date functionality, and addressing any cloud erp security concerns.
+Any delays in updating your system can leave it vulnerable to hackers.
+Automatic upgrades are included in the cloud subscription costs, ensuring up-to-date functionality, and addressing any security concerns.

 Encryption and Compliance

 Cloud ERP providers offer encryption for data in transit and at rest, making your systems and data more secure.
 Cloud ERP security tools implement HTTPS for internet traffic, SDKs for encryption at the application level, and default options for the encryption of stored data.
-Moreover, cloud ERP systems make it easier to meet security compliance requirements, offering pre-built templates to save time and effort.
+Moreover, these systems make it easier to meet security compliance requirements, offering pre-built templates to save time and effort.
 Businesses can stay compliant in a few clicks, saving a lot of implementation time and effort to make risk-aware decisions, facilitate effective accountability, and promote financial oversight.
-Learn more about Oracle Cloud Compliance – SaaS, PaaS, and IaaS

 Cloud ERP Security Best Practices